Borgna02/FLORA/calogero/speech.md

 **IoNT systems establish a direct target for a variety of potential attacks.
 Such** Attacks **may include**:
 - theft of private data **e.g., physiological data collected by either in-body**
-- disruption of medical applications **e.g., dedicated drug delivery applications controlled and coordinated by wearable computer**;
+- disruption of medical applications;
 - targeted modification of communication links on the nano communication level or at the gateway

 **In order to achieve a certain level of security, IoNT systems need to rely on a broad mixture of** Security solutions: